How Much Does a Gardener Cost?

 How Much Do Gardeners Charge?

-The cost of hiring a gardener can vary depending on the gardening tasks that need doing, although for general maintenance and garden clearance are normally priced at around £20.
-Although this may be higher if the garden requires a lot of work, and can especially take longer if it's overgrown.
-Gardener costs are also higher in areas such as London and the South East.
+For general maintenance and garden clearance, you can typically expect to pay an average rate of £20 per hour.
+This may be higher if the garden requires a lot of work, and the job can take longer if it's overgrown.
+Gardener hourly rates are also higher in areas such as London and the South East.

 Typical gardening tasks include: